 Opting Out of Prescreened Credit Card Offers

 So as I mentioned, this site was created as a result of the Fair Credit Reporting Act of 1970.
 It is the only site authorized by all four credit bureaus, Equifax, TransUnion, Experian and the little known Innovis.
-When you go to optoutprescreen.com, there are two options that you can take when requesting to have our name removed from these lists that are sent out for prequalified offers.
+On optoutprescreen.com, there are two options that you can take.
+When requesting to have our name removed from these lists that are sent out for prequalified offers.

 5 Year Opt Out

 You can request to have your name removed from this list for a period of five years.
 This can be done electronically, directly through their website.
 Once you submit your request, it will be processed within five days.
-Once the five year period is up, your name will be returned to the list and congratulations, you will again be eligible to receive these offers in the mail.
+Once the five year period is up, your name will be returned to the list.
+Congratulations, you will again be eligible to receive these offers in the mail.